 “My shot” Article

 My life has always been a long shot.
-Whether it was against all odds being hired in the NFL as the first female Assistant Strength coach for the NY JETs, or twice being an Olympic Coach
+Whether it was against all odds being hired in the NFL as the first female Assistant Strength coach for the NY JETs, or being a 4x Olympic Coach

 I have been blessed to be a Two-Time World Long Drive Champion (RE/MAX World Long Drive Championship 2001, SafeWay Classic Womens International Long Drive Championship 2003).
 I have never followed the path of least resistance, but the real challenge is that I’m alive to enjoy all these moments.
 On Feb.
-27, 1979, my heart stopped on the operating table, and my left arm was all but severed at the elbow.
+27, 1979, my heart stopped on the operating table, and my left arm was nearly Amputated at the elbow.

 At the time I was a high school junior in Bay Shore, N.Y., Nationally ranked in the shot put and the discus and dreaming of qualifying for the Olympics.
 Following a varsity basketball game, I went to push open the locker-room door but instead fell through a small window.
 A glass shard sliced open the brachial artery at my elbow, and suddenly a pulse of my blood was blowing out ceiling tiles.